 Those who struggle with sleep apnea for a long time may also see a slew of other negative health outcomes.
 For example, sleep apnea has been tied to high blood pressure (hypertension) as well as heart attacks and heart disease.
 Studies have also connected sleep apnea to type 2 diabetes.

 However, it is not just the person with sleep apnea who suffers.
 The snoring, choking, and gagging can also disturb their bed partner.
 This can lead to relationship problems or at least cause the couple to sleep apart.
+Sleep apnea has also been associated with impairments to people’s sex lives.

 Treatment For Sleep Apnea

 The symptoms and effects of sleep apnea can be quite debilitating, but there are solutions.
 There are now a few treatment options available for sleep apnea patients.
+In fact, the global sleep apnea devices market is growing rapidly and may reach a predicted $9.78 billion by 2024, according to a new Zion Market Research report.

 The most common type of treatment is CPAP (Continuous Positive Airway Pressure).
 A CPAP machine provides a steady amount of air by way of a fitted mask.
 For most people with sleep apnea, this extra air pressure prevents the muscles at the back of the throat from collapsing.